 Vocabulary: Idiomatic Expressions -One- word Substitutes --- Exercises for Practice (Chapter 17 'Technical Communication- Principles and Practice'.
 Third Edition published by Oxford University Press may also be followed.)
+Grammar:

-Grammar: Sequence of Tenses- Concord (Subject in Agreement with the Verb) - Exercises for Practice.
+Sequence of Tenses- Concord (Subject in Agreement with the Verb) - Exercises for Practice.

-Reading: 'If' poem by Rudyard Kipling--Tips for Writing a Review --- Author's Viewpoint - Reader's Anticipation-- Herein the Students will be required to Read and Submit a Review of a Book (Literary or Non-literary) of their choice - Exercises for Practice.
+Reading: 'If' poem by Rudyard Kipling--Tips for Writing a Review --- Author's and Submit a Review of a Book (Literary or Non-literary) of their choice -